jboylan/pysometric/README.md

 Pysometric

 This is simply a git hub for us to mess around with pygame and tiled in an attempt to make an isometric game.
-Our first hurdle will more than likely be implementing an isometric renderer for pygame.
+Our first hurdle will more than likely be implementing an isometric renderer for isometric tmx files in pygame.

 some relevant sites for now: